amolsood/notes/AWS/SAA-C02/VPC/Highlights.md

 - NACLs are located at the subnet level
 - The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.
 Each network ACL also includes a rule whose rule number is an asterisk.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
 You can't modify or remove this rule
 - You can't have a VPC with IPv6 CIDRs only.
 The default IP addressing system in VPC is IPv4.
 You can only change your VPC to dual-stack mode where your resources can communicate over IPv4, or IPv6, or both, but not exclusively with IPv6 only.
+- To enable the connection to a service running on an instance, the associated network ACL must allow both inbound traffic on the port that the service is listening on as well as allow outbound traffic from ephemeral ports.
+When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.

 ### Samples